 Boruvka, Quick Boruvka,

 The Concorde interface can read and write graphs from and to files in various formats.
+(Note: Input graphs must have greater than 10 nodes.)
 Users may add, delete, and move a graph's vertices interactively.
 The interface consists of two display panes.
 One is used to show the graph, the other to print textual information about the graph, the algorithm's progress and results.